nocomplexity/SecurityArchitecture/05-introduction.rst

 license.
 We have chosen to use the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
 We know you like credit if you contribute to a publication.
-If you contribute you will of course be mentioned in all updates of this publication that follow.
+If you contribute you are of course be mentioned in all updates of this publication that follow.
 And since it is a true open license, your rights regarding this publication are no different than ours or other contributors.